Jezzamonn/fourier/content.md

 <canvas id="its-meee" class="sketch" width=500 height=500></canvas>

 I'm Jez!
-Full time I work at a search company in the Bay Area, and in my spare time I like making games and interactive code things like this!
+Full time I work at a [search company](https://www.google.com/) in the Bay Area, and in my spare time I like making games and interactive code things like this!

 If you want to see more of my work, check out my [homepage](/).
-On Twitter I'm [@jezzamonn](https://twitter.com/jezzamonn), and I'm currently posting fun little gifs there :)
+On Twitter I'm [@jezzamonn](https://twitter.com/jezzamonn).